|Oracle® Database Utilities

 CREATE TABLE AS SELECT statement.
 Once the dump file is created, it can be read any number of times, but it cannot be modified (that is, no DML operations can be performed).

-DIRECTORY - specifies the default directory to use for all input and output files that do not explicitly name a directory object.
+DIRECTORY - specifies the default location of files that are read or written by external tables.
 The location is specified with a directory object, not a directory path.
-You must create the directory object before you create the external table; otherwise, an error is generated.
 See "Location of Data Files and Output Files" for more information.

-PARAMETERS - describe the external data source and implement the type of external table that was specified.
+PARAMETERS - describe the external data source and implements the type of external table that was specified.
 Each type of external table has its own access driver that provides access parameters unique to that type of external table.
-Access parameters are optional.
 See "Access Parameters".

-The following example shows the use of each of these attributes (it assumes that the default directory
+The following example shows the use of each of these attributes:

 SQL> CREATE TABLE emp_load 2 (employee_number CHAR(5), 3 employee_dob CHAR(20), 4 employee_last_name CHAR(20), 5 employee_first_name CHAR(15), 6 employee_middle_name CHAR(15), 7 employee_hire_date DATE) 8 ORGANIZATION EXTERNAL 9 (TYPE ORACLE_LOADER 10 DEFAULT DIRECTORY def_dir1 11 ACCESS PARAMETERS 12 (RECORDS DELIMITED BY NEWLINE 13 FIELDS (employee_number CHAR(2), 14 employee_dob CHAR(20), 15 employee_last_name CHAR(18), 16 employee_first_name CHAR(11), 17 employee_middle_name CHAR(11), 18 employee_hire_date CHAR(10) date_format DATE mask "mm/dd/yyyy" 19 ) 20 ) 21 LOCATION ('info.dat') 22 ); Table created.